How to Write Scientific Names (part 2)

 Parting advice: make sure of consistency

-Eventually, you must use and format scientific names consistently all through your article, or thesis.
+Eventually, you must use and format scientific names consistently throughout your article, or thesis.

-Ensuring that scientific terms are written and formatted consistently all through the article can be very labor-intensive and time-consuming when you are working on a lengthy document.
+Ensuring that scientific terms are written and formatted consistently throughout the article can be very labor-intensive and time-consuming when you are working on a lengthy document.

 For this reason, it is always helpful to have someone check your work prior to submitting the final document.
 It is suggested to ask a friend or colleague to check your work or hire a professional editor.
 This way you can make sure that your readers will understand and appreciate your work without being discouraged by the encountered errors or inconsistencies.